cfpb/hmda-frontend/src/documentation/markdown/2017/panel-data-fields.md

 - Varying values

 ### [top\_holder\_name](#top_holder_name)
-**Description:** The legal name of the top holder of the institution
+**Description:** The National Information Center's legal name of the top holder of the institution

 **Values:**